apache/cordova-docs/docs/it/edge/guide/platforms/android/index.md

----
-license: Licensed to the Apache Software Foundation (ASF) under one
-         or more contributor license agreements.
+* * *

+licenza: licenza uno o più contratti di licenza di collaboratore per l'Apache Software Foundation (ASF).
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0

          Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations

-         under the License.
+## under the License.
----

 # Guida piattaforma Android